VDDQuest/VDDQuest/README.md

 ---

-> _“In a world of complexity, I believe in building tools that make decisions clearer, smarter, and more humane.”_
+> _"Technology should deepen understanding, not replace it — I’m passionate about building systems that amplify human intelligence, not automate it away."_

-Thanks for visiting 🌟
+Thanks for visiting — feel free to follow or connect! 🌟

+## 🔗 Let’s Connect